 Auditing a Course

-Bowdoin alumni, students, College employees, community members, and Friends of Bowdoin may audit a Bowdoin class with permission from the instructor.
+Bowdoin alumni, students, and employees; community members; and Friends of Bowdoin may audit a Bowdoin class with permission from the instructor.
 People wishing to audit a class should be aware of the following:

-- There is no record kept and no grade given for an audited class.
-Auditors will not appear on regular class lists and will not be counted in the official enrollment.
-They will be included on a class email list if they are receiving electronic services (see below).
+- There is no official record kept and no grade given for an audited class.
+Auditors will be included on a class email list if they are receiving electronic services.
+(See below.)

 - Auditors may elect whether or not to receive electronic services from the College.
 These services include things such as access to e-reserves and electronic course materials, and inclusion on the class email list.
 A fee of $50 per course is normally charged for this service.
 This fee is waived for Bowdoin employees, students, and alumni; high school students; and students from Bates, Colby, the Maine College of Art, and USM.
 Friends of Bowdoin pay a reduced fee of $30.
 Electronic services will cease on the tenth day of the month following the last day of classes (January 10 or June 10).